Medicinal Cannabis Australia

 The safety profile of medical cannabis formulations has been assessed in a number of clinical trials.
 Each formulation offers different cannabinoid profiles which impact the safety and action of the medicine.

 Legal CBD oil and CBD dominant formulations have been assessed and generally regarded as having low toxicity compared to many commonly used conventional medications, and thus safe for use in humans when accompanied by supervision by a medical practitioner.
-Side effects of CBD can vary but are generally mild including gastrointestinal discomfort, drowsiness and dry mouth.
+Side effects of CBD oil can vary but are generally mild including gastrointestinal discomfort, drowsiness and dry mouth.
 People experiencing side effects should consult and advise their treating doctor for further assessment.

 The safety profile of THC continues to be investigated.
 By and large, it is a safe compound when dosed appropriately for individual medical cannabis patients.
 Some individuals with specific conditions or medications may experience unwanted side effects from THC-containing medicines and should always be treated under the supervision of a trained medical professional.
-There are also some contraindications whereby prescribing doctors may choose other medicinal cannabis treatment options, again highlighting the need for management under a medical professional.
+There are also some contraindications whereby prescribing doctors may choose other medicinal cannabis clinic treatment options, again highlighting the need for management under a medical cannabis professional.

 Side effects of THC in medical formulations can vary but can include dry mouth, nausea, low blood pressure, anxiety and euphoria or intoxication.
 There is potential for tolerance and dependence in regards to THC, this is still classified as a low risk of dependence compared with some other substances and long term impacts are still being investigated.